ngust/Harp_Blog/articles/time-formatting-javascript.md

 ![large](/img/pikaday.png)

 Instead of using form validation and shaming the user for entering the wrong date, we took a way the typing.
 When they pick a date from the calendar it is already in the right format.
+Pikaday spits out the results into the form and you can do whatever you want with it.

 To include Pikaday you need the source code and their custom CSS.
 The two can be included in Jade like so: